ericdnbn/cnn-image-classifier-melanoma/README.md

 The model's overall accuracy on the holdout set was just 75.31%, but in terms of my key metric, precision, it performed quite well.

 Out of 943 lesions the model predicted were benign, it misdiagnosed just 3 malignant lesions and 10 unknown lesions, meaning its precision when predicting a lesion to be benign is 98.62%, which is less than 1% lower than a medical professional’s precision when clinically diagnosing a lesion to be benign.
-And out of 176 lesions the model predicted to be malignant, it misdiagnosed just 26 unknown lesions and 0 benign lesions, meaning its precision when predicting a lesion to be malignant is 85.23%, which is 55% higher than a medical professional’s precision when clinically diagnosing a lesion to be malignant.
+Out of 176 lesions the model predicted to be malignant, it misdiagnosed just 26 unknown lesions and 0 benign lesions.
+This means that the model’s precision when predicting a lesion to be malignant is 85.23%, which is 55% higher than a medical professional’s precision when clinically diagnosing a lesion to be malignant.

 Given the model’s precision when predicting both benign and malignant lesions, the model could successfully be used to identify benign lesions that a medical professional has misdiagnosed as malignant, and therefore reduce the number of biopsies taken of benign lesions.